FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search: Experiment Details

-FairNAS evolution process based on MoreMNAS variant \cite{chu2019multi} is shown in Figure~\ref{fig:fairnas-evolution}.
+The evolutionary search of FairNAS based on MoreMNAS variant \cite{chu2019multi} is shown in Figure~\ref{fig:fairnas-evolution}.
 At each generation, 64 models are evaluated by our fair supernet, after 200 generations, the evolution converges, the Pareto-front is shown in bright yellow, each dot represents a candidate network.